ELELAB/cancermuts/docs/tutorial.md

 					 		   'cancer_site', 'cancer_histology'])
 ```

-Here we restrict the search to those mutations that are involved in colon
+Here we restrict the search to those mutations that are involved in colorectal
 adenocarcinoma.

 {% hint style='info' %}
-It should be noted that it is possible to search in any
-available cancer types or sites as well, without specifying cancer types
+It is also possible to search in any available cancer type or site as well (i.e. pancancer),
-sites in the `add_mutations` call, for instance:
+by not specifying cancer types or sites in the `add_mutations` call, for instance:

 ```py
 cosmic.add_mutations(seq, metadata=['genomic_coordinates', 'genomic_mutations',